namiwang/namiwang.github.io/_posts/2020-11-22-building-a-roam-like-networked-heavily-customized-realtime-editor-part-1.md

 ## trix

-As a rails user, my first thought is `actiontext` and [trix](https://trix-editor.org/).
+As a rails user, my first thought are `actiontext` and [trix](https://trix-editor.org/).
 Trix is perfect for adding out-of-box rich-text editing to a normal rails app, like rails, it just works.

 It’s just hard to tweak for more custom features.

 * it completely intertwined with rails’ components like `actionview` (rendering) and `activestorage` (image uploading), it’s hard to mutate the saved content without hacking into hidden methods.
 * it saves content as raw HTML fragment, which is bad because
-    * uniq content have multiple legit representations
+    * unique content have multiple legit representations
     * it’s slow to parse and manipulate the content (say tags detection, image processing, table mutation, etc.)
 * it doesn’t come with detailed docs/specs about the format of generated HTML docs, which is not reliable when you system relies on processing the content on-the-fly.
-* there’s minimal events not enough to compose complex logic around the users input
+* minimal events not enough to compose complex logic around the user's operation

 ## quill